Executing a Playbook

 Executing Playbooks

-Playbooks with a Mailbox Trigger
+Playbooks With a Mailbox Trigger

 Figure 1_Executing a Playbook_7.1.0

-Playbooks with a Timer Trigger
+Playbooks With a Timer Trigger

 A picture containing graphical user interface Description automatically generated